Skip to main content

 The Structure of a Compliant Wellness Program

-To adhere to the requirements of GINA and the ADA, a wellness program that collects health or must be meticulously structured.
+To adhere to the requirements of GINA and the ADA, a wellness program that collects health or genetic information must be meticulously structured.
 The foundation of this structure is the principle that the program must be reasonably designed to promote health or prevent disease.
 This means the program must have a legitimate health-related purpose.

 It cannot be a subterfuge for collecting data for discriminatory purposes or be overly burdensome for the participant.
 The activities and recommendations should be based on sound medical and scientific principles, guiding individuals toward better health outcomes.